IPGP/mseed-lib/README.md

 directly from Matlab, avoiding intermediate format conversion (like SAC or other formats for which many functions exist), having a full control on headers and formats.

+The function has the particularity to be respectful of the SEED standard, thus should be able to read ANY miniSEED file: all known encoding formats, multiplexed channels, data sampling, mixed encoding formats, mixed block sizes and even mixed endianness (it appends!).

 ## rdmseed.m: reading miniSEED file